balaji1974/nosql/elasticsearch/README.md

   }
 }

-Generator plugin (useful for testing)
+Generator plugin (useful for testing by production steam of continous data)
 ----------------
 Create a config called generator.conf (contents below) and run is using the comnmad bin/logstash -f config/generator.conf. input {